axeloz/filesharing/readme.md

 - a deletion link : for you only, it invalidates the bundle.
 For example: http://yourdomain/bundle/dda2d646b6746b96ea9b/delete?auth=ace6f22f5.

-Each of these links come with a auth code.
+Each of these links comes with an authorization code.
 This code is the same for the preview and the download links.
-It is however different for the deletion link.
+However it is  different for the deletion link for obvious reasons.

-The application also comes with a Laravel Command (background task) who will physically removed expired bundle files of the storage disk.
-This command is included in Laravel scheduled commands.
+The application also comes with a Laravel Artisan command as a background task who will physically remove expired bundle files of the storage disk.
+This command is configured to run every five minutes among the Laravel scheduled commands.

 Sorry about the design, I'm not very good at this, you're welcome to help and participate.

 ## Features

-- upload one or more files via drag and drop or browse
+- upload one or more files via drag and drop or via browsing your computer
 - creation of a bundle
-- ability to keep adding files to the bundle until you close your browser tab, the links remain untouched
+- ability to keep adding files to the bundle until you close your browser tab, the preview link remain untouched
-- bundle expiration
+- bundle expiration after 2 weeks
 - sharing link with bundle content preview
 - ability to download a single file of the bundle or the entire bundle
-- direct download link (doesn't show the bundle content)
+- direct download link (doesn't preview the bundle content)
-- deletion link
+- deletion link for bundle owner
-- garbage collector which removes the expired bundles as a background tasks
+- garbage collector which removes the expired bundles as a background task
 - multilingual (EN and FR)
 - easy installation, no database required
 - upload limitation based on client IP filtering
-- secured by tokens, authentication codes and non-accessible files
+- secured by tokens, authentication codes and non-publicly-accessible files
 - (very) early stage for theming support

 ## Requirements